Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/white-paper.md

 Private keys never appear in the `did-soul-backend` application code or database.
 The KMS is the exclusive holder of private key material:

 - **KMS** stores keys in FIPS 140-2 Level 3 Hardware Security Modules (HSMs).
-- All signing operations occur **inside** the KMS — the application provides data to be signed but never handles the raw private key.
+- All signing operations occur **inside** the KMS, the application provides data to be signed but never handles the raw private key.
-- Key access is governed by AWS IAM policies.
-- All KMS operations are logged in AWS CloudTrail.
+- All KMS operations are logged.

 #### 7.2 DID Document Integrity